pluralsight/guides/published/interesting-apis/building-a-real-time-application-with-react-react-router-horizon-io-and-oauth/article.md

 hz create-cert
 ```

-This will create `horizon-cert.pem` and `horizon-key.pem`.
+This will create a `horizon-cert.pem` and a `horizon-key.pem`.
 By default, Horizon will look for these files in the root directory of the application when starting a secure server.
-If you want to change the name or the location of these files, uncomment and change the following section of the `.hz/config.toml` file:
+If you want to change the name or the location of these files (as in our case), uncomment and change the following section of the `.hz/config.toml` file:
 ```
 ###############################################################################
 # HTTPS Options